lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

                 "hash": 'string',
                 "url": 'string',
                 "fileType": 'string'
-            }
+            },
+            ...
+            // OR link a DigitalAsset (NFT)
+            {
+                "address": Address, // the address of an LSP7 or LSP8 "tokenId": 32bytes  // (optional) if token contract is an LSP7 }
         ]
         // below each image type SHOULD have different size of the same image, so that interfaces can choose which one to load for better loading performance